pouruswa/EPL-Player-Analysis-2023-2024/README.md

 # Hi, I'm Pourus! 👋
-Passionate about all things formula 1, eletric vehicles & FOOTBALL.
+Passionate about all things formula 1, eletric vehicles & soccer.
 An avid Chelsea supporter (#KTBFFH) and worship the greats - CR7, Ronaldinho, Zinedine Zidane, Kevin DeBruyne and Sunil Chhetri.
-Also YES, I call it football since I'm originally from India and been playing as a CAM (Central Attacking Midfielder or Left Wing) since I got fired up watching "Goal" where John Abraham is a MVP of a humble club, Southhall United in England.
+I'm originally from India and been playing as a CAM (Central Attacking Midfielder or Left Wing) since I got fired up watching "Goal" where John Abraham is a MVP of a humble club, Southhall United in England.
 (Indian movie reference) I was aiming to be a goalie, since I grew up oversize and could never move as quick, but voila!

 ## FAQ